Childhood Practice NC (SCQF Level 6)

 Information on Tests / Auditions / Interview Requirements

 - As part of the recruitment process, we will have a short individual meeting.
-During this time, we’ll discuss the course content, your motivation and enthusiasm for working with children, any experience you have, and any support you might need.
+During this time, we’ll discuss the course content, your motivation and enthusiasm for working with children, your experience, and any support you might need.

 - It’s also the perfect time to ask questions and make sure you feel confident and excited about committing to the course.